amaresh-biswal/SIH-Hackathongiants/README.md

 # SIH-Hackathongiants
-This project contains an website to enhance tourism industry in Bharat.
+This project contains a website to enhance tourism industry in Bharat.
 <br>
 Authors- Amaresh, Amoghya, Bhushan, Mayur, Shivam, Sukhmannat.